yonahd/kor/README.md

 Kor provides various subcommands to identify and list unused resources.
 The available commands are:

-- `all`: Gets all unused resources for the specified namespace or all namespaces.
+- `all` - Gets all unused resources for the specified namespace or all namespaces.
-- `configmap`: Gets unused configmaps for the specified namespace or all namespaces.
+- `configmap` - Gets unused ConfigMaps for the specified namespace or all namespaces.
-- `secret`: Gets unused secrets for the specified namespace or all namespaces.
+- `secret` - Gets unused Secrets for the specified namespace or all namespaces.
-- `services`: Gets unused services for the specified namespace or all namespaces.
+- `services` - Gets unused Services for the specified namespace or all namespaces.
-- `serviceaccount`: Gets unused service accounts for the specified namespace or all namespaces.
+- `serviceaccount` - Gets unused ServiceAccounts for the specified namespace or all namespaces.
-- `deployments`: Gets unused service accounts for the specified namespace or all namespaces.
+- `deployments` - Gets unused Deployments for the specified namespace or all namespaces.
-- `statefulsets`: Gets unused service accounts for the specified namespace or all namespaces.
+- `statefulsets` - Gets unused StatefulSets for the specified namespace or all namespaces.
-- `role`: Gets unused roles for the specified namespace or all namespaces.
+- `role` - Gets unused Roles for the specified namespace or all namespaces.
-- `hpa`: Gets unused hpa for the specified namespace or all namespaces.
+- `hpa` - Gets unused HPAs for the specified namespace or all namespaces.
-- `pvc`: Gets unused pvcs for the specified namespace or all namespaces.
+- `pvc` - Gets unused PVCs for the specified namespace or all namespaces.
-- `ingress`: Gets unused ingresses for the specified namespace or all namespaces.
+- `ingress` - Gets unused Ingresses for the specified namespace or all namespaces.
-- `pdb`: Gets unused pdbs for the specified namespace or all namespaces.
+- `pdb` - Gets unused PDBs for the specified namespace or all namespaces.

 ### Supported Flags
 ```
 -e, --exclude-namespaces string   Namespaces to be excluded, splited by comma.
 Example: --exclude-namespace ns1,ns2,ns3.
 If --include-namespace is set, --exclude-namespaces will be ignored.
 -h, --help                        help for kor
--n, --include-namespaces string   Namespaces to run on, splited by comma.
+-n, --include-namespaces string   Namespaces to run on, split by comma.
 Example: --include-namespace ns1,ns2,ns3.
 -k, --kubeconfig string           Path to kubeconfig file (optional)
-    --output string               Output format (table or json) (default "table")
+    --output string               Output format ("table" or "json") (default "table")
 ```

 To use a specific subcommand, run `kor [subcommand] [flags]`.